 It’s hard to imagine, given the availability of past TV programmes on “gold” channels as well as on DVD and video, that it wasn’t so long ago that things were very different.
 BBC2 arrived the year I was born (1964) and anyone of around my age will remember a time when there were just three channels to choose from.
 (Channel 4, in 1982, made it four.)
 But, even more importantly, the schedules determined when you watched something.
 Although video tape recorders existed in the 1960s, they were very much rich men’s toys.
 The video cassette recorder arrived in 1978, but the first ones were expensive and it wasn’t really until early in the next decade that they caught on with a large public and revolutionised home viewing.
-Before then, although programmes were repeated, you often had one chance to see it and that was at the time it was scheduled.
+Before then, although programmes were repeated, you often had one chance to see a programme and that was at the time it was scheduled.
 You could miss a masterpiece by being stuck in traffic.
 Television drama, good or bad, was a one-off event.

 Doctor Who was from the outset pre-recorded as much as possible “as live”, on 405-line videotape.
 Recordings were made on 16mm film for selling abroad (to get past compatibility problems with different TV systems), but the original tapes were routinely wiped to be reused.
 The film copies were either returned to the BBC, passed on to another country for use, or junked.
 But in the 1970s, the BBC archive destroyed many of these film copies to save space and to reduce fire safety risks.
 By this time, colour TV had arrived, and no-one saw a use for old black and white material any more.
 This continued until 1978 until a change in policy caused the BBC’s archiving policy to be rethought..

 By this time many episodes of Doctor Who (along with episodes of other shows) no longer existed in the archives.
 Instead of destroying old material, the BBC has since then tried to recover as much of it as possible.
 Episodes were recovered from old BBC buildings, from film copies held in private hands, even in some strange locations such as the basement of a church.
 One of the biggest finds was the return of all four episodes of The Tomb of the Cybermen from a TV station in Hong Kong.
 Thirty-seven episodes of 1960s Doctor Who have been recovered, with 108 still missing as I write this in December 2004.
 (As an aside, some Jon Pertwee episodes, filmed in colour, only exist in black and white.
 Many of the “colour” episodes were recolourised from off-air NTSC tapes.)
 Inevitably, the return rate has slowed, with only two episodes in the last five years, and you have to question how many more, if any, will be found.
 Some of them seem tantalisingly just out of reach.
 The seven-episode Marco Polo, from the very first season, for example, was sold to more countries than any other missing story, so surely copies must be somewhere?
 The Traitors, Episode 4 of The Daleks’ Master Plan. was borrowed by Blue Peter so that they could choose a clip from it for a feature on the programme (which you can see on the DVD of The Three Doctors).
 They then lost it, and you can’t help wondering – hoping – that it will turn up mislabelled in a Blue Peter archive somewhere.
 Soundtracks and scripts of all missing episodes do exist, and in many cases telesnaps (off-air still photographs) and short clips.
 That’s certainly better than nothing, but even so, not being able to see the complete episode does distort judgement: we can’t appreciate the director’s contribution of course, and it does limit our ability to judge the actors’ as well.
 (Tomb is the only complete story with Victoria as a companion, for example.)
 Also, our judgement of missing stories is inevitably compromised by its unavailability, and the faulty memories of those old enough to have seen them first time round.
 Look, for example, how Tomb was hailed as an all-time classic – an opinion that was revised downwards once people had a chance to see it for themselves.
 But the hard fact is that, unless time travel or broadcast-quality memory retrieval becomes a reality, the great majority of these episodes are gone forever.
 I would love to be proved wrong, of course.
-[UPDATE: This was written in 2004 and is of course now out of date, as of now (August 2014).
-Two episodes were found in 2011 and nine in 2013.]

 Lost in Time gathers together the eighteen “orphaned” episodes from the Hartnell and Troughton eras of the 1960s.
 This set does not include stories where more than half the episodes exist: namely, The Reign of Terror (four out of six exist), The Tenth Planet (three out of four), The Ice Warriors (four out of six) and The Invasion (six out of eight).
 Presumably these stories will be released on DVD in the future.
 For the two stories where half the episodes do survive, The Crusade and The Moonbase (two out of four in both cases), the soundtracks of the missing episodes are provided.